Spin-Charge Groups for Fermions in Fluids and Crystals: General Structures and Physical Consequences

-\paragraph*{Introduction.—} Symmetry plays essential roles in describing physical laws as well as classifying phases of matter.
-For instance, the various crystals in nature are categorized into 230 classes due to their discretized space group symmetries\cite{spacegroup}.
-These spatial symmetries, together with time reversal, protect numerous kinds of topological band insulators\cite{2DTI, 2DTI_exp, 3DTI, 3DTI_exp, crystaleynTI, CrystTI_prop, CrystTI_exp, TI_cohomology16, Sym_indicator17, CrystTI_Dong16, CrystTI_Fang18}, semimetals\cite{Topo_semimetal, Weyl_semimetal, Dirac_semimetal, Dirac_semimetal_kane, Semimetal_FangCPB} and superconductors\cite{TopoSC_Wire, TopoSC_Heter, Topo_Wang14, TopoRev_QiZhang11}.
-The representations of these groups, on the other hand, provide an important tool to describe quasiparticles that may have no counterparts in high energy physics\cite{Bernevig_quasiparticles, Quasipart_MSG, Quasipart_SSG, AZY2024_rep}.
-In magnetic systems, 1651 magnetic space groups\cite{MSG} were introduced to describe different types of magnetic orders.
-Since magnetic moments are mainly contributed by spins, when spin-orbit coupling is negligible, a huge number of new magnetic matter, including the altermagnets \cite{AlterMag1, AlterMag2, AlterMag3}, emerge with symmetries described by spin space groups\cite{Brinkman1966, Litvin1974, SSG1, SSG2, SSG3,song2025constructions}.
-Even though, the SSGs do not exhaust the symmetries of magnetic systems.
-For instance, spin flux\cite{SpinFlux95_1, SpinFlux95_2, SpinFlux24, Wu_Spinflux} in collinear magnets can give rise to projective twist in the symmetry operations which are not included in SSGs.
+\paragraph*{Introduction.—} Symmetry plays a central role in describing physical laws and classifying phases of matter.
+For example, crystalline materials are organized into 230 classes according to their discretized spatial symmetries \cite{spacegroup}.
+Together with time-reversal symmetry, these space group symmetries protect a wide variety of topological insulators \cite{2DTI, 2DTI_exp, 3DTI, 3DTI_exp, crystaleynTI, CrystTI_prop, CrystTI_exp, TI_cohomology16, Sym_indicator17, CrystTI_Dong16, CrystTI_Fang18, SlagerPRX17, SlagerNP13, GuWenPRB14superchmlg}, semimetals \cite{Topo_semimetal, Weyl_semimetal, Dirac_semimetal, Dirac_semimetal_kane, Semimetal_FangCPB}, and superconductors \cite{TopoSC_Wire, TopoSC_Heter, Topo_Wang14, TopoRev_QiZhang11}.
+Their representations also provide a powerful framework for describing emergent quasiparticles without direct counterparts in high-energy physics \cite{Bernevig_quasiparticles, Quasipart_MSG, Quasipart_SSG, AZY2024_rep}.
+In magnetic systems, the 1651 magnetic space groups \cite{MSG} were introduced to classify different magnetic orders.
+Since magnetic moments are primarily carried by spins, weak spin-orbit coupling allows spin and lattice rotations to decouple, leading to a broad class of magnetic materials whose symmetries are described by spin space groups (SSGs) \cite{Brinkman1966, Litvin1974, SSG1, SSG2, SSG3,song2025constructions}, including recently discovered altermagnets \cite{AlterMag1, AlterMag2, AlterMag3}.
+Nevertheless, SSGs still do not exhaust the possible symmetries of magnetic systems.
+For example, spin fluxes in collinear magnets \cite{SpinFlux95_1, SpinFlux95_2, SpinFlux24, Wu_Spinflux} can generate projective twists in symmetry operations that lie beyond the conventional SSG framework.